state-space-models/cuthbert/README.md

     - `dynamax` is a great library for state-space model specification and inference with discrete or Gaussian state-space models. `cuthbert` is focused on inference with arbitrary state-space models via  e.g. SMC that is not supported in `dynamax`.
-    `cuthbert` is designed to have a decoupled inference framework rather than being tied to model specification as in `dynamax`.
     However as they are both built on [`jax`](https://github.com/google/jax) they can be used together!
 A `dynamax` model can be passed to `cuthbert` for inference.